zsmihai/qchack_part2only/Mastermind/README.md

 This will run all the test puzzles.
 You can also choose a specific puzzle to solve by adding the puzzle name as below

+-   4s4c : test Classical algorthm on a 4 colors 4 slots puzzle
--   4s4c : test Quantum algorthm on a 4 colors 4 slots puzzle
+-   4s4cQ : test Quantum algorthm on a 4 colors 4 slots puzzle

-For example, `dotnet run 4s4c` will run the Quantum solution for a 4 colors 4 slots puzzle
+For example, `dotnet run 4s4cQ` will run the Quantum solution for a 4 colors 4 slots puzzle

 ## Manifest ##

-- [XXXGrover.qs](XXXGrover.qs): Q# code implementing XXX
 - [Program.cs](Program.cs): C# code with Mastermind test problems to solve using Quantum code.
 It then checks and displays the results.
+- [MastermindClassic.cs](MastermindClassic.cs): C# code to solve a Mastermind puzzle by traditional algorithm, try to min-max the combination to solve it
 - [MastermindQuantum.cs](MastermindQuantum.cs): C# code to solve a Mastermind puzzle by transforming it into a XXX problem (YYY constraints), and call the Quantum SolvePuzzle operation to solve it.
 - [host.csproj](host.csproj): Main project.